codeCotopus/Katas/katas/src/main/java/kata2templatemethod/solution/solution.md

     - Common logic is centralized in the `processData` method, reducing repetition.

 2. **Improved Flexibility and Extensibility:**
-    - New data formats can be added by implementing `DataValidator` and `DataTransformer` interfaces without modifying existing code.
+    - New data formats can be added by implementing `Validator` and `Tanfsormer` interfaces without modifying the existing algorithm.

 3. **Adherence to Design Principles:**
     - **Single Responsibility Principle:** Each class has a single responsibility.
-    - **Open/Closed Principle:** The system is open for extension but closed for modification.
+    - **Open/Closed Principle:** The template method is open for extension while closed for modification.
     - **Dependency Inversion Principle:** High-level modules depend on abstractions.

 4. **Enhanced Testability:**
     - Individual components (validators and transformers) can be tested separately.
-    - The use of interfaces and dependency injection simplifies mocking during testing.

-5. **Maintenance of Public API:**
-    - The public methods of `DataProcessor` remain unchanged, ensuring backward compatibility and no need to modify existing clients or tests.

-6. **Composition Over Inheritance:**
-    - By using composition, we avoid the drawbacks of inheritance, such as tight coupling and reduced flexibility.

 ## Conclusion

-By applying the Template Method pattern using composition and interfaces, we've refactored the data processing pipeline to be more maintainable, extensible, and aligned with SOLID principles.
+By applying the Template Method pattern we've refactored the data processing pipeline to be more maintainable, extensible, and aligned with SOLID principles.
 This approach enhances code readability and allows for easy integration of new data formats without impacting existing functionality.

-## Next Steps
+## Next Steps to try on your own.

+- **Inject the correct Validator and Processor to DataProcessor:**
+    - Since the client is already choosing from `ProcessCsvData` and `ProcessJsonData` it is in a position to decide which implementations to inject.
+Do this and remove the concrete methods.

 - **Implement Additional Data Formats:**
-    - Extend the pipeline to support XML, YAML, or other data formats by creating new implementations of `DataValidator` and `DataTransformer`.
+    - Extend the pipeline to support XML, YAML, or other data formats by creating new implementations of `Validator` and `Transformer`.

-- **Enhance Error Handling:**
-    - Implement detailed error logging and exception handling within the processing steps.

-- **Optimize Performance:**
-    - If necessary, optimize the processing steps for performance, especially for large data sets.

-- **Refine Unit Tests:**
+- **Naming:**
-    - Add unit tests for the individual validator and transformer implementations to ensure their correctness in isolation.

-## References

-- **Design Patterns: Elements of Reusable Object-Oriented Software** by Gamma et al.
-- **SOLID Principles:** Guidelines for writing clean and maintainable code.

----

-**Note:** This refactoring maintains the integrity of the original unit tests, ensuring that the behavior of the system remains consistent while improving the code's structure and adherence to best practices.
+    - Process is a terrible name, same as Manager.
+Irrespectively of it being use on a method or class, it should be changed to a name that tells the reader what is going on.
+    - Classes in this example contain verbs made nouns (To validate -> Validator, as an example).
+In general class names are better as pure nouns.
+If I were force to change this, I would probably replace Validator for ValidatorStrategy (or Validator Behaviour), which would immediately point me to Strategy pattern.